instantiations/pigpio-vast/README.md

 ## Installation

-To load the project in a VASmalltalk image, or declare it as a dependency of your own project follow this [instructions](docs/Installation.md).
+To load the project in a VA Smalltalk image, or declare it as a dependency of your own project follow this [instructions](docs/Installation.md).

 ## Acknowledgments